-During as well as after their association with the University, creators of UNM IP shall assist and cooperate with efforts by the University and UNMRI to secure intellectual property protection and to pursue commercialization by executing all appropriate legal documents, including assignments, to perfect the University's legal rights.
+During as well as after their association with UNM, creators of UNM IP shall assist and cooperate with efforts by UNM and UNMRI to secure intellectual property protection and to pursue commercialization by executing all appropriate legal documents, including assignments, to perfect UNM's legal rights.

-- 2.7.5.1 Creators shall make available to the University and UNMRI all Technical Information necessary to support intellectual property protection. - 2.7.5.2 Creators may, at their discretion, retain a copy of any Technical Information to use in scholarly pursuits.
+2.7.5.1 Creators shall make available to UNM and UNMRI all Technical Information necessary to support intellectual property protection.

+2.7.5.2 Creators may, at their discretion, retain a copy of any Technical Information to use in scholarly pursuits.

-In the event the University or UNMRI takes legal action against a creator who refuses to execute necessary documents pertaining to disclosed UNM IP or otherwise fails to act in accordance with this Policy, any costs reasonably and necessarily incurred by the University and/or UNMRI as a direct result thereof shall be deducted from that creator's share of royalties.
+In the event UNM or UNMRI takes legal action against a creator who refuses to execute necessary documents pertaining to disclosed UNM IP or otherwise fails to act in accordance with this Policy, any costs reasonably and necessarily incurred by UNM and/or UNMRI as a direct result thereof shall be deducted from that creator's share of royalties.